awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-nlb-for-vpclink-using-console.md

 **To create a Network Load Balancer for private integration using the API Gateway console**

-1. Sign in to the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/) and choose a region; for example, `us-east-1`, on the navigation bar\.
+1. Sign in to the AWS Management Console and open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. Set up a web server on an Amazon EC2 instance\.
 For an example setup, see [Installing a LAMP Web Server on Amazon Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-LAMP.html)\.